stefanprodan/openfaas-flux/README.md

     memory: "64Mi"
 ```

-Since sentiment analysis is a ML function you would probably want to auto-scale it based on resource usage.
+Since sentiment analysis is a ML function you will probably want to auto-scale it based on resource usage.
-You can use Kubernetes  horizontal pod autoscaler to automatically scale a function based on average CPU usage and
+You can use the Kubernetes horizontal pod autoscaler to automatically scale a function based on the average CPU usage and
 memory consumption.

 ```yaml